-This separate condensed non-financial (Group) report 2021 represents our first statement on sustainability at Cherry AG purusant to Sections 289c, 315c of the German Commercial Code (HGB).
-As a company that has only recently went public, we have on the one hand a long tradition and history, but on the other hand we also first have to establish structures, develop goals and initiate projects in various areas.
+This separate condensed non-financial report 2022 represents our second statement on sustainability at Cherry SE pursuant to Sections 289c, 315c of the German Commercial Code (HGB).
+As a company that only recently went public, we have on the one hand a long tradition and history, but on the other hand we also have to establish new structures, develop goals and initiate projects in various areas.
 We are working on this, but more on that later.

 Cherry has been listed on the stock exchange since summer 2021.
 An important milestone in our success story.
 Our stock market listing will enable us to continue our growth story.
-We are attracting public attention and can strengthen our brand.
+We are attracting public attention and can strengthen our brand and steadily internationalize it.
 However, we are also aware that our stronger presence in the public eye means that we will also be subjected to greater scrutiny.
 Even more so than in the case of unlisted companies, it is not only how high sales and profits are that counts, but also how they are generated.
 Specifically, the relevance of ESG, i.e. environment, employees, community and governance in the company.
-This standalone sustainability report should therefore also be seen in conjunction with the annual report.
+This sustainability report should therefore also be seen in conjunction with the annual report.

-For Cherry, sustainability is part of its business model.
-With a history going back almost 70 years, we can justifiably say that.
+For Cherry, sustainability is part of its corporate culture and part of its business model.
+With a history going back 70 years, we can justifiably say that.
 For us, success is not measured solely in economic terms; rather, we want to combine sustainable, responsible action with economic success.
 We do not pursue an "either/or" approach, but try to integrate sustainability directly into our processes.
 Accordingly, we see sustainability as having four dimensions: Economic success, protection of the environment, responsible treatment of employees, and integrity in our business dealings.
 For example, we already have numerous products that have been awarded the "Blue Angel" seal for being especially environmentally friendly.

-Our young history means that so far Cherry has only had a simple sustainability management system and no consistent reporting processes.
+Due to our still young capital market experience, Cherry still has a simple sustainability management system and no consistent reporting processes yet.
 Many measures are taken directly and locally, where they generate impact and make sense.
 This applies to the use of new, more power- and consumption-efficient machinery.
-This is the case when we replace plastic packaging with wrapping tissue.
-It applies to health measures in production and to targeted training.
+This is for example the case when we replace plastic packaging with wrapping tissue.
+It also applies to health measures in production and to targeted training.

-However, we are working on developing Group-wide targets and implementing appropriate management.
+At the same time, we are working on developing Group-wide targets and implementing appropriate management.
 This also includes the definition and recording of important management-relevant performance indicators.
 We want to build up this system.
-In some cases, we are unable to use comparative values for our performance indicators.
-The background to this is that we have not been an independent company for very long.
+In some cases, we are unable to use comparative values for our performance indicators at the moment.
+This is due to the fact that we have not been a listed company for too long.
 As such, these figures simply do not exist.
 In addition, we only moved into a new building at our site in Auerbach, which meets the highest standards, at the beginning of the pandemic.
 This is another reason why we lack comparative figures.